Legally Blonde 2: Red, White & Blonde: Plot

-Elle also discovers that Rudd has been working against her.
-She has been trying to satisfy the interests of a significant campaign donor named "Bob" (with whom Rudd has several telephone conversations).

-However, Rudd is eventually blackmailed into supporting Elle's petition thanks to her chief of staff Grace Rossiter.
-She has a recorded conversation during which Rudd admits to Elle that she has been working against Bruiser's Bill to help her sponsors who want to continue testing on animals.
+Elle discovers that Rudd has been working against her, trying to satisfy the interests of a significant campaign donor named Bob.
+Rudd is blackmailed into supporting Elle's petition by her chief of staff Grace Rossiter.
+She has a recorded conversation during which Rudd admits to Elle that she has been working against Bruiser's Bill to help her sponsors, who want to continue testing on animals.

 As Grace is appalled that Rudd lied to Elle and blamed it on her, she and Elle eventually reach a place of mutual respect.
-This is especially after Grace admits she came to Washington, D.C., with an enthusiasm not unlike Elle's, but later lost that idealism when she discovered how dirty politics could be.
+Grace admits she came to D.C., with an enthusiasm not unlike Elle's, but later lost that idealism when she discovered how dirty politics could be.

 With the help of her friends, Elle's discharge petition is booming, and Bruiser's Bill is brought to the floor of the House.
 C'est Magnifique Corporation releases Bruiser's mother and the rest of the dogs.

-Elle and Emmett are married in a park in D.C., albeit not at Fenway Park as planned, but standing on Fenway's home plate delivered to D.C. by Paulette's husband.
-Emmett asks Elle where she wants to live since they are now a married couple, and he suggests the cities of Boston, Beverly Hills, and Washington, DC.
+Elle and Emmett are married in a park in D.C., not at Fenway Park as planned, but standing on Fenway's home plate delivered to D.C. by Paulette's husband.
+Emmett asks Elle where she wants to live since they are now a married couple, and she suggests the cities of Boston, Beverly Hills, and D.C.
 As they pass the White House, Elle winks at the audience, hinting at a possible presidential run.